How To Add a Closet with a Hidden Door Under a Staircase

 4. We removed the inside top section of the original door from the cutaway piece and cut it to fit in the new angled top of the door.
 We used wood glue to hold it in place.

-5. We also use the cutaway section of door to make a wood plug for the doorknob hole.
+5. We also used the cutaway section of door to make a wood plug for the doorknob hole.
 We used a doorknob drill bit to do this.

-7. Where you place the 2 x 4 on the floor is very important.
-You don’t want it in line with the edge of the staircase.
-You need to take in consideration the thickness of the sheetrock and 1 x 2-1/2 decorative boards that will be on the face of the wall so they will be flush with the bottom edge of the staircase.
+Take in consideration the thickness of the sheetrock and 1 x 2-1/2″ decorative boards that will be on the face of the wall so they will be flush with the bottom edge of the staircase.

 You can see the width we needed to leave in this photo.
 It was about an inch and a half.
 We used a variety of 2 x 4’s that we had leftover from other projects that is why some are light and others dark.